 There are virtual telescopes where you can explore the view below and directions to all the landmarks of London on each side.
 Should you wish for further facts, there is also a headset giving lots of information.
 Donna and I were a little too busy chatting, taking photos and sipping champagne as we enjoyed the view to listen to ours!
 But part of me wishes we had.
 However it does give me a great reason to return.
 And when I do it will most certainly be at sunset, I just can’t imagine what watching the sunset from the shard would be like?

-We then jumped on the tube to the Sofitel St James the grandest of hotels with a super stylish restaurant offering the best afternoon tea.
-Which was exactly what was needed after battling storm Doris.
+We then jumped on the tube to the Sofitel St James the grandest of hotels.
+With a super stylish restaurant offering the best afternoon tea, exactly what was needed after battling storm Doris.

 The staff at the Sofitel are so attentive.
 They could see our windswept state and quickly ensured we were comfortable with a glass of champagne.
 Following this the service was relaxed and attentive.

-Our glasses were kept full, with tea arriving just at the right time and not once did we feel rushed.
+Our glasses were kept full.
+And with tea arriving just at the right time we not once did we feel rushed.
 The whole experience felt relaxed and leisurely.
 So much so we stayed longer than planned.
 You know when you feel so chilled and have eaten a little too much cake, just because it was so delicious.
 Although is there such a thing as eating too much cake?

 We left full and happy and decided to weather the storm and walk to Liverpool Street Station to walk of our feast.
 And of course enjoy the evening bustle of London.
 This was the perfect treat day, ticking of a few things off my London wish list.
 Spending time with one of my faves and being thoroughly spoilt in the process.
 Thanks you so much Red Letter Days for a wonderful experience, what a great way to plan a trip to London.